books

 -Date Conventions

-Date input can be accepted by PostgreSQL in many common formats, including the ISO-8601 format, the traditional SQL format, the original PostgreSQL format, ...
+Date input can be accepted by PostgreSQL in many common formats, including the ISO-8601 format, the traditional SQL format, the original PostgreSQL format, and ...

 -Time Conventions